Can You Make It Through These Sad Films On Netflix Without Crying?

 The Land Before Time (1988)

 Director Don Bluth helmed a few memorable animated kids’ films during the ’80s, including An American Tail and All Dogs Go To Heaven.
 But none have proven as enduring as The Land Before Time.
 Launching a baker’s dozen sequels (the last of which came out in 2016), this charming adventure focuses on a band of young dinosaurs as they try to reach the safe haven of The Great Valley.
-With its adorable characters and simplistic yet relatable coming-of-age message, it’s reminiscent of familiar tales like Bambi, but Bambi has got nothing on the sadness found in Land Before Time‘s protagonist Littlefoot.
+With its adorable characters and simplistic yet relatable coming-of-age message, it’s reminiscent of familiar tales like Bambi, but Bambi has got nothing on the tears that come from Land Before Time‘s protagonist Littlefoot.
 Imagine Bambi seeing his mother get killed, having a deathbed conversation with her, and then being haunted by her ghost through the rest of the film, and that’s what Littlefoot has to go through.
-It’s somber but not overwhelming for a young audience.
+As one of the best sad movies hiding in an animation, it’s a somber but not overwhelming for a young audience.

 Dear Zachery obliterates you with sadness.